serge-chat/serge/README.md

 ### Getting the weights

 You will need to download the weights for the model you want to use.
 Currently we only support 7B and 13B models.
+Place the downloaded weights in the `api/weights` folder.

 #### 7B